Links to resources about ecotourism accreditation and certification programs, codes of practice and

 Accreditation & Certification Programs generally concentrate on the built environment, with the focus on environmentally friendly infrastructure design and advanced environmental monitoring systems.
 Interpretive material about local history, flora and fauna, and guide programs designed to foster environmental and cultural awareness amongst guests and visitors, need to be included.
 These interpretive criteria in particular are popular with resort developments seeking ecotourism commendation.

-While this recognition is encouraging developers to impliment projects that are less environmentally damaging than in the past, the question for many people remains ... is this "ecotourism"?
+While this recognition is encouraging developers to impliment projects that are more culturally inclusive and less environmentally damaging than in the past, the question for many people remains ... is this "ecotourism"?

-See also Sustainable Design & Management, Academic, Education & Scientific Organisations, Ecotourism Papers and Articles and Industry Associations and Societies
+See also Ecotourism Associations and Organisations, Sustainable Design & Management, Academic, Education & Scientific Organisations, Ecotourism Papers and Articles and Industry Associations and Societies

 Codes of Conduct, Practice and Operational Guidelines